 If you’ve decided to use Method as your commission tracker, you can get started in minutes!

 First, make sure you’ve integrated your QuickBooks sales data with Method:CRM.

-If you don’t have a Method:CRM account, you can start a free 30-day trial to explore the tool.
+If you don’t have a Method:CRM account, you can start a free trial to explore the tool.
 During your trial, check out Method’s other sales features, including lead management, customer management, and custom reporting.